Technology and products

 Inositec is developing drug candidates based on IP6 that have been designed specifically to possess superior potency and pharmacokinetics that will provide significant patient benefit.

-The build-up of calcium and/or phosphate in the blood can lead to mineral deposits, particularly in the vascular system.
+The build-up of calcium and/or phosphate in the blood can lead to mineral deposits, particularly in the cardiovascular system.
 This is due to a loss in control of factors in the blood that regulate mineral balance in the body.

 These deposits lead to a stiffening and/or occlusion of arterial walls and heart valves, ultimately leading to: